msys2/msys2.github.io/docs/wiki/Creating-Packages.md

 * `build()` - this function contains commands to run the build tool(s), e.g. `./configure` and `make`
 * `check()` - an optional step to check the build products by e.g. running the software's test suite
 * `package()` - this function is provided with a temporary directory, where it should put the final contents of the package using e.g. `make install`
-* tidy, archive and sign - the package contents are scanned for some issues, tidied up and packaged into the final `.tar.xz` with an optional signature in `.tar.xz.sig`
+* tidy, archive and sign - the package contents are scanned for some issues, tidied up and packaged into the final `.tar.zst` with an optional signature in `.tar.zst.sig`

 The makepkg tool takes arguments allowing you to turn off some phases or some checks.
 The typical usage is `makepkg -sCLf` for a full build and `makepkg -RdLf` for a "re-package".
 Re-packaging is useful when the process failed in `package()` and you don't want to run the long build part again. `makepkg-mingw` takes the same arguments.